 Reports included heart-warming statements such as, ‘I feel alive again, instead of being dead’; ‘I now have hope’.

-If you too have been struggling with an entrenched health problem, maybe homeopathy or another therapy holds hope for you.
+If you too have been struggling with an entrenched health problem, maybe it’s not time to give up yet?
+Homeopathy or one of the other therapies may offer hope for you.

 This study, with other detailed responses from patients, GPs and practitioners, can be read in full at: Final Report.